-wearing bright colors during the day and something light and/ or reflective when it's dark out.
-Avoid wearing dark colors that blend in
+avoiding wearing dark colors that blend into the surroundings.
+Instead, wear bright colors during the day and something light and/or reflective when it's dark out.

 USE CROSSWALKS. or cross at marked intersections whenever possible, where drivers expect pedestrians.
 If there isn't one, find a well-lit area where you have the best view of traffic.